pump-io/pump.io/README.md

 performance will be significantly degraded.
 In development environments it should be set to `development`, which is the default.

+The `pump` daemon also accepts configuration values via environment variables.
+You can find available configuration values above - the basic idea is to start with `PUMPIO_` and append the capitalized configuration key you want to set.
+For example, the `port` key in `pump.io.json` would translate to the environment variable `PUMPIO_PORT`.
+To configure camelcased config values like `urlPort`, replace the camelcasing with an underscore (`_`).
+For example, `urlPort` would become `PUMPIO_URL_PORT`.
+Keys whose value is an object can be specified using `__` (two underscores) to separate subkeys.
+For example, a `pump.io.json` with the following contents:

+    { "params": { "host": "localhost" } }

+can be represented by exporting `PUMPIO_PARAMS__HOST` to the environment with a value of `localhost`.

 You can also set the env variable `NODE_DEBUG` to enable debugging of internal libraries.